AnhQuoc533/neural-network/README.md

 <h1 align="center">neural-network</h1>

 ---
-**neural-network** is a Python package on TestPyPi that provides a Multi-Layer Perceptron (MLP) framework built using only **NumPy**.
-The framework supports Gradient Descent, Momentum, RMSprop, Adam optimizers.
+**neural-network** is a Python package on TestPyPi that provides a Multi-Layer Perceptron (MLP) framework built using only [**NumPy**](https://numpy.org/doc/stable/).
+The framework supports Gradient Descent, Momentum, RMSProp, Adam optimizers.

 ## Installation